jessica-jones/jessica-jones.github.io/essays/butterbrickle.md

 ---
 ___

-First off, only B is actually a question; which implies it has an answer.
-"Question" A is a statement.
+A: First off, "Question" A isn't even a question!
 It sounds like a google search - the author could just copy and paste it in.
 It sounds like something that would require you to ask a question for clarification.
 It sounds like extra work on your part, if you choose to accept it.

-B's title is specific, which I think makes it seem more approachable because you know what to do with this inquiry.
+B: Right off the bat, B hits us with a specific question, which I think makes it seem more approachable because you know what to do with this inquiry.
 The structure of B's title stears you to a future answer such as “processing a sorted array is faster because…”.
 You already know if your efforts are going to be worth anything because you can measure if you've answered the question.
 It is definitely getting off on the right foot!

 Bio or Goodbye?